samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 }
 ```

 Now, the `MarketChartComponent` class has everything required to render the chart.
 In addition to the local reference for the div (`chartElement`) and the lifecycle hook, the class has a few fields that will be used while rendering the chart.
-The `parseDate` method converts string value to Date objects and the private fields `svgElement` and `chartProps` will be used to hold the reference of the SVG element and the properties of the chart respectively.
+The `parseDate` method converts string values to Date objects and the private fields `svgElement` and `chartProps` will be used to hold the reference of the SVG element and the properties of the chart respectively.
 These fields will be quite useful to re-render the chart.

 Now, the most complex part of the tutorial.
 Add the following method to the `MarketChartComponent` class: